saadpasta/developerFolio/README.md

   REACT_APP_GITHUB_TOKEN = "YOUR GITHUB TOKEN HERE"
 ```

-Set `showGithubProfile` to true or false to show Contact Profile using Github,Default is set as false.
+Set `showGithubProfile` to true or false to show Contact Profile using Github, defaults to false.

 Note: Open Source Projects section only show pinned items of your Github.
 If you are seeing it as show below